 - (1) New pipeline and tank facilities.
 Construction of a new pipeline or tank system shall be performed in accordance with the applicable requirements of Subsection A of 20.6.7.23 NMAC and 20.6.7.17 NMAC. - (2) Existing pipeline and tank facilities.
-A pipeline or tank system in existence on the effective date of the copper mine rule is not required to meet the design requirements of Subsection A of 20.6.7.23 NMAC and may continue to operate as previously permitted under a discharge permit provided that, for a tank in contact with the ground surface and located outside an open pit surface drainage area, (8/17 draft) it is inspected and tested at least once every five ten (8/17 draft) years for integrity pursuant to Subsection C of 20.6.7.23 NMAC.
+A pipeline or tank system in existence on the effective date of the copper mine rule is not required to meet the design requirements of Subsection A of 20.6.7.23 NMAC and may continue to operate as previously permitted under a discharge permit provided that, for a tank in contact with the ground surface and located outside an open pit surface drainage area, it is inspected and tested at least once every ten years for integrity pursuant to Subsection C of 20.6.7.23 NMAC.
 If an existing tank or pipeline system cannot maintain integrity it shall be replaced in accordance with the engineering requirements of Subsection A of 20.6.7.23 NMAC and 20.6.7.17 NMAC as applicable. - C. Operational requirements.
-A permittee operating a pipeline or tank system shall operate the system pursuant to the following requirements, as applicable. - (1) Pipelines and tanks shall remain within the area identified in the discharge permit. - (2) Pipelines, tanks and secondary containment systems shall be inspected on a monthly basis. - (3) The permittee shall maintain and operate a below-grade tank(s) to prevent overtopping of the tank(s). - (4) Any evidence of leaks or spills of fluids, process water or tailings from a pipeline or tank system outside of permitted secondary containment systems or outside an area permitted for discharge (8/17 draft) shall be recorded and reported to the department pursuant to 20.6.2.1203 NMAC. - (5) Any evidence of leaks or spills of fluids, process water or tailings from a pipeline or tank system inside of permitted secondary containment systems or inside an area permitted for discharge shall be recorded and reported to the department in the semiannual reports submitted pursuant to Subsection A of 20.6.7.29 NMAC.
-(8/17 draft) - (5) Existing pipelines that do not meet the engineering requirements of Subsection A of 20.6.7.23 shall be tested for integrity at least once every five years.
-A pipeline testing plan for such pipelines shall be included in an application for renewal of a discharge permit for a copper mine facility. - (6) Existing below-grade tanks that do not meet the engineering requirements of Subsection A of 20.6.7.23 NMAC shall be-emptied and visually inspected for integrity at least once every five years.

-- (7) A written record of all pipeline and tank system inspections and integrity testing shall be maintained by the permittee for a period of at least five years. - (8) Any wastes generated from the cleaning of pipeline or tank systems shall be disposed of offsite in accordance with applicable laws or onsite in a manner approved by the department.
+A permittee operating a pipeline or tank system shall operate the system pursuant to the following requirements, as applicable. - (1) Pipelines and tanks shall remain within the area identified in the discharge permit. - (2) Pipelines, tanks and secondary containment systems shall be inspected on a monthly basis. - (3) The permittee shall maintain and operate a below-grade tank(s) to prevent overtopping of the tank(s). - (4) Any evidence of leaks or spills of fluids, process water or tailings from a pipeline or tank system outside of permitted secondary containment systems or outside an area permitted for discharge shall be recorded, reported and corrected pursuant to Subsection H of 20.6.7.30 NMAC. - (5) Any evidence of leaks or spills of fluids, process water or tailings from a pipeline or tank system inside of permitted secondary containment systems or inside an area permitted for discharge shall be recorded and reported to the department in the semi-annual reports submitted pursuant to Subsection A of 20.6.7.29 NMAC. - (6) Existing pipelines that do not meet the engineering requirements of Subsection A of 20.6.7.23 shall be tested for integrity at least once every five years.
+A pipeline testing plan for such pipelines shall be included in an application for renewal of a discharge permit for a copper mine facility. - (7) Existing below-grade tanks that do not meet the engineering requirements of Subsection A of 20.6.7.23 NMAC shall be emptied and visually inspected for integrity at least once every five years. - (8) A written record of all pipeline and tank system inspections and integrity testing shall be maintained by the permittee for a period of at least five years. - (9) Any wastes generated from the cleaning of pipeline or tank systems shall be disposed of offsite in accordance with applicable laws or onsite in a manner approved by the department.